bandprotocol/slate/source/index.html.md

 where `PP` is the prefix specified below, `CC` is the checksum digits, and `XXXX...` is the base 32 encode of the actual 20-byte address.
 Note that `0`, `1`, `I`, and `O` are omitted from the encoding to avoid confusion.
+In other words, the characters are ordered as follows:
+`ABCDEFGHJKLMNPQRSTUVWXYZ23456789`, where `A` is encoded to 0 and `9` is encoded to 31.

 There are two kinds of addresses in Band Protocol: